 - 5.1 Procedures.
-In addition to the procedures detailed within Clause No. 7 of Contract Appendix No. 1, form HUD-5370-C (01/2014), General Conditions for Non-Construction Contracts, Section I-(With or without Maintenance Work), in the event that the Agency disputes any portion of its billing(s), the Agency shall pay the undisputed portion of such billing and initiate the dispute-resolving procedures, as follows: - 5.1.1 The Agency's representative shall, within 10 days after the Agency's receipt of such billing, formally notify the Contractor's representative of all particulars pertaining to the dispute, and request that he/she investigate and respond to this issue. - 5.1.2 If such dispute cannot be resolved by the Contractor's response, within 10 days after such notification is given, the CO and the Contractor's representative shall meet to discuss the matter and attempt to arrive at a resolution. - 5.1.3 If the CO and the Contractor's representative are unable to resolve the dispute through such discussion within 10 days, the Agency shall, within 10 days thereafter, either (NOTE: Within the following, "appropriate," at the sole decision and discretion of the Agency): - 5.1.3.1 Pay the disputed charges and reserve the right to submit the matter to the appropriate District Court in the State of Ohio; or, - 5.1.3.2 Not pay the disputed charge and submit the matter to the appropriate district court in the State of Ohio; or,

-5.1.3.3 Not pay the disputed charge and allow the Contractor to submit the matter either to the appropriate District Court in the State of Ohio.
+In addition to the procedures detailed within Clause No. 7 of Contract Appendix No. 1, form HUD-5370-C (1/2014), General Conditions for Non-Construction Contracts Section I (With or without Maintenance Work), in the event that the Agency disputes any portion of its billing(s), the Agency shall pay the undisputed portion of such billing and initiate the dispute-resolving procedures, as follows: - 5.1.1 The Agency's representative shall, within 10 days after the Agency's receipt of such billing, formally notify the Contractor's representative of all particulars pertaining to the dispute, and request that he/she investigate and respond to this issue. - 5.1.2 If such dispute cannot be resolved by the Contractor's response, within 10 days after such notification is given, the CO and the Contractor's representative shall meet to discuss the matter and attempt to arrive at a resolution. - 5.1.3 If the CO and the Contractor's representative are unable to resolve the dispute through such discussion within 10 days, the Agency shall, within 10 days thereafter, either (herein, "applicable" at the sole discretion of the Agency): - 5.1.3.1 Pay the disputed charges and reserve the right to submit the matter to the appropriate District Court in the State of Florida; - 5.1.3.2 Not pay the disputed charge and submit the matter to the appropriate district court in the State of Florida; - 5.1.3.3 Not pay the disputed charge and allow the Contractor to submit the matter either to the appropriate District Court in the State of Florida. - 5.1.4 The decision from arbitration will be binding upon both parties.
+If the decision is averse to the Agency, the Agency shall pay the Agency's receipt of the decision.
+If the decision is in favor of the Agency, the Contractor will either: - 5.1.4.1 Clear the amount which is ordered from the Agency account; or - 5.1.4.2 Repay to the Agency the amount ordered.